St. Xavier's Collegiate School: Programs

 Students have excelled on the Indian Certificate of Secondary Education exam.
 In 2015, a student secured the highest marks in the ICSE examination while in 2017 a student scored the highest marks, in the Indian School Certificate examination.
 In 2013 Xavier was ranked by Digital Learning as the top school in West Bengal.

 The school is divided into houses namely Berchmans, Britto, Gonzaga and Loyola, all trained in synchronized marching.
 The tertiary section extended to coeducational Honors Arts and Science programs and Teacher Training while still on the high school campus.

 In 2011 Xavier was judged the best eco-initiative school in Kolkata City for its preparation of compost manure for organic gardening.
 The school won a football tournament organized to promote outdoor exercise (so that youth do not become addicted to staying indoors with their computers).
 The traveling cricket team in 2016 secured the first place in a tournament in Leicester, England.
 In September 2016 the school hosted an exhibition of about 90 paintings of Mother Teresa to commemorate her canonization that month.

 Steps toward university

-Xavier is expanding into tertiary education in collaboration with other groups, as with the Jesuit Xavier School of Management in Jamshedpur, on a new 17-acre campus in Rajarhat near New Town, Kolkata.
+St Xavier's is expanding into tertiary education in collaboration with other groups, as with the Jesuit Xavier School of Management in Jamshedpur, on a new 17-acre campus in Rajarhat near New Town, Kolkata.
 A research centre with post-graduate courses is also planned.
 While schools of engineering and medicine are being considered, plans are progressing slowly to assure that fees will remain low and a wide range of students will be able to afford the education.